 Naruto: The Seventh Hokage and the Scarlet Spring CH:001

 This is the first chapter for the new Naruto manga mini-series that focuses on Naruto’s son and his peers.
 At the beginning of this chapter, it’s announced that the academy graduation ceremony is coming up.
-We see that Sarada isn’t excited about the exam; in fact, she doesn’t seem interested in becoming a shinobi.
-Later, as Sarda is talking with Cho-Cho, we learn that Sarada doesn’t get to spend much time with her father.
+We see that Sarada isn’t excited about the exam.
+In fact, she doesn’t seem interested in becoming a shinobi.
+Later, as Sarada is talking with Cho-Cho, we learn that Sarada doesn’t get to spend much time with her father.
 Then we see Naruto training with Boruto and Sai training with his son.
-Later, when Boruto is talking with Sarada and Shikadau, Boruto says that the Naruto he’s been training with is a shadow doppelganger.
+Later, when Boruto is talking with Sarada and Shikadai, Boruto says that the Naruto he’s been training with is a shadow doppelganger.
 Sarada looks a little sad when she sees the fathers and sons interacting, and then it’s revealed that Sarada has never even met her father.
-Sarada starts pestering Sakura for answers, and the two of have a tense moment.
+Sarada starts pestering Sakura for answers, and the two of them have a tense moment.
 Unfortunately, Sakura gets so upset that she manages to destroy their house.
 When Sarada digs through the rubble, she finds a picture of Sasuke that includes Karin and Suigetsu.
 Sarada is upset when she sees it.